ac-willeke/py-linux-template/docs/linux_set_up.md

 # Linux Set Up for Python Development
 This document describes how to set up a Linux environment for Python development.
 The information is based on the documentation from [Python Packages](https://py-pkgs.org/welcome) and [DataCamp](https://www.datacamp.com) course material.
 See the [cheatsheet](cheatsheet_unix_shell.md) for a quick overview of the Unix shell.

 ## Installation

-Check your shell configuration `echo $0`
+Check your shell configuration using the command `echo $0`.

 ### 1. Python

  - Check if and where Python is installed.

       ```bash
       # Standard Python Distribution
       which python3
       python3 --version
       which pip